dream3d-ai/dream-trainer/docs/index.md

 # Dream Trainer Documentation

 Dream Trainer is a powerful, distributed training framework built exclusively around PyTorch's new DTensor abstractions.
-It provides a flexible, composable approach to parallel training that lets you focus on your research rather than fighting framework assumptions.
+It provides a flexible, composable approach that makes it easy to adopt the latest PyTorch DTensor APIs.

 Dream Trainer was created to address these core issues:

 - **Boilerplate Overload**: Each parallelism scheme (DDP, FSDP, tensor, pipeline, etc.) requires its own verbose, error-prone setup & configuration that must be applied in the correct order.
-- **Legacy Trainer Limitations**: Most trainers are tightly coupled to old DDP/FSDP APIs and force "zero-config" abstractions—which break down the moment you need anything custom or novel.
+- **Legacy Trainer Limitations**: Most trainers are tightly coupled to old DDP/FSDP APIs and "zero-config" abstractions, making debugging harder and preventing them from taking advantage of new DTensor-based distributed patterns.
+Being DTensor-native makes code simpler and easier to debug.
-- **Evolving PyTorch APIs**: The introduction of DTensor and new distributed APIs in PyTorch opens up powerful new patterns, but older frameworks aren't designed to take advantage of them.
 - **Complexity in Real Workflows**: Even simple training scripts become unwieldy when mixing advanced parallelism, due to scattered configuration and framework assumptions.

 ## 🏗️ Design Principles